trdroid/Android-Examples/Loaders/README.md

 ### Key Points

-* An Activity/Fragment can be associated with multiple Loaders, each associated with a different data source.
+* An Activity/Fragment can be associated with multiple Loaders, each associated with its own data source.
 * A Loader monitors its data source for changes and provides the data updates back to the Activity or Fragment it is associated with.
 * Loaders are not destroyed and reconstructed on configuration changes, which eliminates the need for requerying the dataset after configuration changes.